pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Sam-Coupe.md.md

 The screen modes are presented as they are for SAM Basic, that is with mode=1 representing the +zx compatible mode and 4 being the high colour screen mode.

+### Startup mode

+The pragma `-pragma-define:CLIB_DEFAULT_SCREEN_MODE=XX` (where XX is one of: 1,2,3,4,-1) can be used to configure the startup mode.
+By default the target will startup in mode 4, but if XX=-1 then the screen mode isn't changed.

 ## Screen Fonts

 Alternative SAM Coupé fonts can be loaded using .asm files as per the guide in the [Generic Console](https://github.com/z88dk/z88dk/wiki/Classic-GenericConsole) instructions, CH8 format is the same format as used on the SAM (768 bytes for ASCII set, 1096 bytes for extended set).